gnosischain/documentation/docs/developers/building/full-stack-dapp.md

 Moving forward, lets delete ```sample-test.js``` under test, ```sample-script.js``` under ```scripts```, and lastly ```Greeter.sol``` under ```contracts```.

-Make sure not to delete folders, we will be working with them still!
+Make sure not to delete folders, we will be working with them still.

 ## Writing a contract